 F. First refusal to remove head for testing results in the loss of all points and pay for that night.
 Second refusal results in that night’s pay and all points for the whole season being lost.

 G. Track may tear-down or inspect any car, any time, for any rule violation without money or protest fees posted.

 H. If the protest is considered ILLEGAL on any components listed above than the driver is disqualified for the night and does not receive points or pay for that night.
 If the protest is considered LEGAL then the owner making the protest loses his fees and the owner of the car that was tore-down receives the $300 protest fee.

-J. There is no longer a engine claim.
+J. There is no longer an engine claim.
 INFRACTION OF ANY RULES STATED ABOVE WILL RESULT IN LOSS OF POINTS, MONEY, and AWARDS FOR THE NIGHT.
 DON’T COME BACK UNTIL YOUR CAR IS LEGAL,

 And remember……IF IT DOESN’T SAY YOU CAN, DON’T DO IT!!

-Clarifications of these rules can be made at the race track at anytime!
+Clarifications of these rules can be made at the race track at any time!